 Peter Ducker, the father of management, stated that if you get the assumptions wrong, then everything that flows from them is wrong.
 And that’s exactly the mistake companies have made as they assume that all leaders should be doing exactly the same thing using the same strengths to achieve peak performance.
 Research shows that this is flawed thinking and that effective leaders typically have a fairly unique set of strengths that they use in very different ways to achieve their results.
 Of course, there are some common behavioural patterns or habits that leaders can lean and develop such as setting a clear vision, however, we shouldn’t expect them to be equally good at everything, in the same way that we shouldn’t expect a midfielder in football to also be a great goal-keeper.

-The survey is cumbersome to complete and prone to rater error
+The 360 feedback survey is cumbersome to complete and prone to rater error

 Surveys only measure behaviours, not the underlying qualities driving behaviour